NanoComp/mpb/doc/docs/Python_Tutorial.md

 This results in a 32x32 computational grid.
 For efficient calculation, it is best to make the grid sizes a power of two, or factorizable into powers of small primes (such as 2, 3, 5 and 7).
 As a rule of thumb, you should use a resolution of at least 8 in order to obtain reasonable accuracy.

 Now, we're done setting the parameters &mdash; there are other parameters, but we're happy with their default values for now.
-At this point, we're ready to go ahead and compute the band structure.
-The simplest way to do this is to type `ms.run()`.
-Since this is a two-dimensional calculation, however, we would like to split the bands up into TE- and TM-polarized modes, and we do this by invoking `ms.run_te()` and `ms.run_tm()`.
+Next, we need to create a `ModeSolver` object, passing all the parameters we have set to the constructor.

 ```py
 ms = mpb.ModeSolver(num_bands=num_bands,